On a Combination of Alternating Minimization and Nesterov's Momentum: Introduction

 \section{Introduction}

 Alternating minimization (AM) optimization algorithms have been known for a long time \cite{ortega1970iterative,bertsekas1989parallel}.
-These algorithms assume that the decision variable is divided into several blocks and minimization in each block can be done explicitly, i.e. they assume the availability of small-dimensional minimization oracle (SDM-oracle).
+These algorithms assume that the decision variable is divided into several blocks and minimization in each block can be done explicitly.
 AM algorithms have a number of applications in machine learning problems.
 For example, iteratively reweighted least squares can be seen as an AM algorithm.
 Other applications include robust regression \cite{mccullagh1989generalized} and sparse recovery \cite{daubechies2010iteratively}.
-Famous Expectation Maximization (EM) algorithm can also be seen as an AM algorithm \cite{mclachlan1996algorithm,andresen2016convergence}.
+The famous Expectation-maximization (EM) algorithm can also be seen as an AM algorithm \cite{mclachlan1996algorithm,andresen2016convergence}.

-In this paper, we are mostly motivated by optimal transport (OT) applications, which are widespread in the machine learning community \cite{cuturi2013sinkhorn,cuturi2014fast,arjovsky2017wasserstein}.
+The initial motivation for this paper was accelerating algorithms for optimal transport (OT) applications, which are widespread in the machine learning community \cite{cuturi2013sinkhorn,cuturi2014fast,arjovsky2017wasserstein}.
 The ubiquitous Sinkhorn's algorithm can be seen as an alternating minimization algorithm for the dual to the entropy-regularized optimal transport problem.
 Recent Greenkhorn algorithm \cite{altschuler2017near-linear}, which is a greedy version of Sinkhorn's algorithm, is a greedy modification of an AM algorithm.
-For the Wasserstein barycenter \cite{agueh2011barycenters} problem, the extension of the Sinkhorn's algorithm is known as Iterative Bregman Projections (IBP) algorithm \cite{benamou2015iterative}, which can be seen as an alternating minimization procedure \cite{kroshnin19a}.
+For the Wasserstein barycenter \cite{agueh2011barycenters} problem, the extension of the Sinkhorn's algorithm is known as the Iterative Bregman Projections (IBP) algorithm \cite{benamou2015iterative}, which can be seen as an alternating minimization procedure \cite{kroshnin19a}.
+This motivated us to have a wider look on alternating minimization algorithms and try to accelerate general AM algorithm.